rossbruniges/content.thecssdiv.co.uk/wp-content/plugins/wordpress-backup-to-dropbox/readme.txt

 == Changelog ==

+= 0.9.4 =
+* Fixed an issue where the SQL backup was not being uploaded to Dropbox
+* Fixed an issue where the default backup dir was not being displayed if WP_CONTE_DIR is not set
+* Fixed an issue where bakups where not stopping correctly

+= 0.9.3 =
+* Moved settings and monitor to their own paret menu
+* Database bacups are now removed after they are uploaded to Dropbox
+* Fixed free space issue
+* Made it so non standard WP_CONTENT_DIR is backed up
+* Lots of other bug fixes and performance updates
+* Fixed a bug in the file exclusion list that was preventing folders from being marked as partial

 = 0.9.2 =
 * Fixed issues when open basedir restriction is on
 * Removed DISABLE_WP_CRON check for users who use a real cron